vackosar/vackosar.github.io/_posts/2023-06-08-Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM.md

 Generate explicitly decomposable thoughts, evaluate progress of each unfinished thought chain, and efficiency explore with an search algorithm.
 This has analogies to [AlphaZero](https://arxiv.org/pdf/1712.01815.pdf) for playing chess.

-My criticism is that the evidence is low with only 3 toy examples and the technique requires additional problem specific edits.
+Criticism is that the evidence is low with only 3 toy examples, additional model generation is required for evaluation operations, and the technique requires additional problem-specific human inputs.

 ![Tree of Thoughts Problem Solving comparison with Chain-of-Thought](/images/tree-of-thought-tot-comparison-cot.png)